DataDog/integrations-core/snmp_juniper/README.md

 - Juniper MX Routers
 - Juniper SRX Firewalls

-For details of monitored metrics see the [SNMP Data Collected][3] section.
+For details of monitored metrics see the [NDM Data Collected][3] section.

 ## Setup